Ishwariya-Ayyappan/Exploratory-data-analysis-using-Netflix/README.md

-# Business case: Netflix-Exploratory Data Analysis

-Objective:
-  Analyze the data and generate insights that could help Netflix ijn deciding which type of shows/movies to produce and how they can grow the business in different countries.
-Project report:

-About the Data:
-  The dataset provided to you consists of a list of all the TV shows/movies available on Netflix:
-  Show_id: Unique ID for every Movie / Tv Show
-  Type: Identifier - A Movie or TV Show
-  Title: Title of the Movie / Tv Show
-  Director: Director of the Movie
-  Cast: Actors involved in the movie/show
-  Country: Country where the movie/show was produced
-  Date_added: Date it was added on Netflix
-  Release_year: Actual Release year of the movie/show
-  Rating: TV Rating of the movie/show
-  Duration: Total Duration - in minutes or number of seasons
-  Listed_in: Genre
-  Description: The summary description

-Business Insights and recommendations:

-Content Diversity

-  Quantifiable Insight: Netflix catalog is diversified with productions from 748 unique countries and covers a wide array of genres.
-The top three countries contributing to the content are the United States (2,818 titles), India (972 titles), and the United Kingdom (419 titles).

-  Business Interpretation: This broad geographical and genre-based diversity suggests that Netflix is well-positioned to cater to a global audience with varied tastes.
-This is a strong asset for market penetration and customer retention.

-  Recommendation: With content spanning 748 countries, Netflix can enhance its regional customization to align with local preferences, potentially boosting subscriptions and customer satisfaction.

-Focus on Recent Content

-  Quantifiable Insight: A significant chunk of Netflixâ€™s content has been released in recent years.
-For instance, the years 2018, 2017, and 2019 collectively account for 3,209 titles, making up approximately 36.4% of the total catalog.
-  Additionally, the median release year for TV Shows is more recent compared to Movies.

-  Business Interpretation: This focus on newer content likely aligns with current viewer preferences for fresh and relevant material.
-It also indicates that Netflix is actively keeping its content up-to-date, which is essential for maintaining subscriber interest and attracting new customers.

-  Recommendation: Since Netflix prioritizes newer TV shows, adding more classic series could help attract a broader audience, including older adults who may appreciate nostalgic content.

-Ratings and Target Demographic

-  Quantifiable Insight: The ratings â€˜TV-MAâ€™ and â€˜TV-14â€™ dominate the content on Netflix, with 3,207 and 2,160 titles respectively.
-These two ratings alone make up around 61.2% of all content.

-  Business Interpretation: The predominance of these ratings suggests that Netflixâ€™s primary target demographic is mature and teen audiences.
-Content strategies targeting these demographics are likely to be more successful.

-  Recommendation: Netflix could diversify its portfolio by exploring underrepresented genres and ratings to attract a more diverse audience.
+**Project Report: Data Analysis for Netflix Content Strategy**

+**About the Data**
+The dataset provided includes a comprehensive list of TV shows and movies available on Netflix.
+Key attributes in the dataset are:
+- **Show_id**: Unique identifier for each movie or TV show.
+- **Type**: Indicates whether the content is a movie or TV show.
+- **Title**: Name of the movie or TV show.
+- **Director**: Director of the movie or show.
+- **Cast**: Actors involved in the production.
+- **Country**: Country where the movie or show was produced.
+- **Date_added**: Date the content was added to Netflix.
+- **Release_year**: The year the movie or show was originally released.
+- **Rating**: TV rating of the content.
+- **Duration**: Total duration in minutes (for movies) or number of seasons (for TV shows).
+- **Listed_in**: Genre of the content.
+- **Description**: A summary of the movie or show.

+---

+**Business Insights and Recommendations**

+**1. Content Diversity**
+**Quantifiable Insight**: Netflix’s catalog is highly diverse, with content produced in 748 unique countries and spanning a wide range of genres.
+The top three countries contributing to the catalog are the United States (2,818 titles), India (972 titles), and the United Kingdom (419 titles).

+**Business Interpretation**: This extensive geographical and genre-based diversity positions Netflix as a platform capable of catering to a global audience with varied preferences.
+Such diversity is a significant strength for market penetration and customer retention.

+**Recommendation**: To further capitalize on this diversity, Netflix should focus on enhancing regional customization.
+By tailoring content to align with local tastes and preferences, Netflix can boost subscriptions and improve customer satisfaction in specific markets.

+---

+**2. Focus on Recent Content**
+**Quantifiable Insight**: A substantial portion of Netflix’s content has been released in recent years.
+For example, the years 2018, 2017, and 2019 collectively account for 3,209 titles, representing approximately 36.4% of the total catalog.
+Additionally, the median release year for TV shows is more recent compared to movies.

+**Business Interpretation**: The emphasis on newer content aligns with viewer preferences for fresh and relevant material.
+This strategy helps Netflix maintain subscriber interest and attract new customers by offering up-to-date content.

+**Recommendation**: While newer content is a priority, Netflix could also consider adding classic TV shows and movies to its catalog.
+This would appeal to a broader audience, including older adults who may appreciate nostalgic or timeless content.

+---

+**3. Ratings and Target Demographic**
+**Quantifiable Insight**: The ratings ‘TV-MA’ and ‘TV-14’ dominate Netflix’s content, with 3,207 and 2,160 titles respectively.
+Together, these two ratings account for approximately 61.2% of all content.

+**Business Interpretation**: The prevalence of these ratings indicates that Netflix’s primary target demographic consists of mature and teen audiences.
+Content strategies tailored to these groups are likely to yield higher engagement and success.

+**Recommendation**: To diversify its audience base, Netflix should explore underrepresented genres and ratings.
+For instance, increasing content rated ‘TV-G’ or ‘TV-PG’ could attract younger viewers and families, broadening the platform’s appeal.

+---

+**Conclusion**
+Netflix’s current content strategy demonstrates a strong focus on diversity, recent releases, and targeting mature and teen audiences.
+By further customizing content for regional markets, incorporating classic titles, and diversifying ratings, Netflix can strengthen its global presence and appeal to a wider demographic.
+These strategies will not only enhance customer satisfaction but also drive business growth in both existing and new markets.